mainmatter/trash-in-treasure-out/text.md

 pun intended): its focus on _correctness_.
 Rust has a very expressive type system that lets you offload many checks to the compiler: it supports generics, data-carrying enums, closures, visibility specifiers, _explicit_ conversions, and much more.
-These arereat features that make performant, low-level programming feel as ergonomic as high-level languages.
+These are neat features that make performant, low-level programming feel as ergonomic as high-level languages.
 Sure, Rust has a learning curve, and thatlearning curve is a result of Rust's tendency to make complexity really _in your face_.